In black-and-white landscape photography, the aim is to capture the essence of a scene in its simplest form.

 2. Pay Attention to the Details

-In black and white landscape photography, it’s important to pay attention to the small details that make up the scene.
+In black and white landscape photography, it’s essential to pay attention to the small details that make up the scene.
 This could be anything from the texture of tree bark to the ripples in a river.

 You want to pay attention to these details so that they stand out in your image and add interest.
 To do this, use a low aperture setting so that the details are sharp and in focus.